xaanya/devops24/examinations/exam6/README.md

 since we were the ones creating the certificate, we can just add an exception for accepted certs, or simply use the http:// URL.

+We will create a _virtual host_ on our web server, that serves different content depending on which address it is called by via web browsers.

+## Configure the nginx virtual host

+The virtual host we will create will be called "example.internal", so that when we go to http://example.ínternal or https://example.internal, our own web page will be displayed instead.
+Obviously, this is a fake address, so we need to do some black magic on our own machines first.

+We will edit the file `/etc/hosts` on our host machine (i.e. the computer you are working on).

+Add the following line to this file:

+    192.168.121.10  example.internal

+Note that you need to be `root` to be able to edit this file, and that the address given above is just an example.
+The actual IP of your `webserver` machine is what we are interested in.

+See if you now can resolve the name `example.internal`:

+    $ $ ping -c 1 example.internal
+    PING example.internal (192.168.121.10) 56(84) bytes of data.
+    64 bytes from example.internal (192.168.121.10): icmp_seq=1 ttl=64 time=0.446 ms

+    --- example.internal ping statistics ---
+    1 packets transmitted, 1 received, 0% packet loss, time 0ms
+    rtt min/avg/max/mdev = 0.446/0.446/0.446/0.000 ms

+Again, the actual IP address it resolves to may be different on your machine.

+If you have come this far, we can now move on to the next step.

+## Upload our web page to the virtual host directory

 Let's make a web page and upload to the web server so we can display our own content instead.